slugbyte/www.slugbyte.com/src/components/blog/needy-for-speedy/index.md

 ```

 ### FUNCTIONAL-ISH (CURRIED BUT WITH MUTATION)
-Functional coding is my favz, but usually I don't use it to model OOP, for the [lulz](https://en.wiktionary.org/wiki/for_the_lulz) I did it anyways.
+Functional coding is my favz, but usually, I don't use it to model OOP, for the [lulz](https://en.wiktionary.org/wiki/for_the_lulz) I did it anyway.

 JS often has OOP implementations of objects that sometimes have functional-esq methods for example `array.map(cb)`.
-But this here... is the opposite, it's using the powers of closure to make a function return a OOP like object without the use of the `new` keyword.
+But this here... is the opposite, it's using the powers of closure to make a function return an OOP like object without the use of the `new` keyword.
 AKA.
-THIS ONE IS WACK, and its got readability issues... for example I felt the need to write comments in the code in order to explain complexities.
-Basically I feel like this one is not a good choice even if its fast, but it might be fun for you to read through anyways.
+THIS ONE IS WACK, and its got readability issues... for example I felt the need to write comments in the code to explain complexities.
+Basically, I feel like this one is not a good choice even if it's fast, but it might be fun for you to read through anyways.
 ``` js
 let describeNoteFunctionalish =  (note) => () => note.type + ': ' + note.value